Ecuador prison violence: Dozens of guards taken hostage

 More than 50 prison guards and seven police officers have been taken hostage in several jails in Ecuador, according to officials.

-Two car bombs also went off in the capital Quito, both targeting the country's prisons authority (SNAI).
+Two car bombs also went off in the capital, Quito, both targeting the country's prisons authority (SNAI).

 Nobody was hurt in the bombings and at least six people have been arrested.